 (4) ‘Active Member’ means any person(s) who complies in full with section 4 clause (2) of this constitution.
 ‘Member’ means any person who complies with either sub-clause of section 4 clause (2) but does not comply with both sub-clauses (such as someone who has taken part in a society performance but has failed to pay their membership subscription fee for that academic year).

 This constitution was adopted by the Society at the Annual General Meeting held on Thursday 10th March 2016.

-(Changes to the constitution agreed at the AGM on the 26th April 2018.
-Changes agreed upon are highlighted in blue.
-Sections highlighted in yellow are not changes but are more important.)
+Changes to the constitution were agreed at the AGM on the 26th April 2018.